ALGEBRA

 BRACKETS IN COMPUTATION

-In expression where there are a mixture of operations, the order of performing the operation is BODMAS
+In expressions where there are a mixture of operations, the order of performing the operations is BODMAS:

 Example